carole-arbogast/elisa-coding-assignment/README.md

 This project was done within a limited time frame, so here are a few things that could be improved:

 - Testing.
 Most components are documented in Storybook, but more interaction testing is needed to make sure that the application is working as it should.
+One example of interaction test can be found [here](stories/Navbar.stories.tsx)

 - Accessibility.
 There should also be accesibility tests such as checking keyboard navigation.
 This can be done with Storybook interactions as well.
 More work also needs to be done to make this accessible for screen readers, for example by adding more aria-labels.

 - Error handling.
 At the moment if the API returns an error, the application will only show NextJS's default error page.
 It would be better to have custom 500 and 404 error pages, and to catch potential errors properly.
-This could be done more easily by using SWR.
+This could be done more easily by using [SWR](https://swr.vercel.app/).